rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

              calc_core_sample_indices=True, handle=None, verbose=False, output_type=None):
 ```

 Finally, do not alter any input arguments - if you do, it will prevent proper cloning of the estimator.
-See Sklearn's [section](https://scikit-learn.org/stable/developers/develop.html#estimated-attributes) on instantiation for more info.
+See Scikit-learn's [section](https://scikit-learn.org/stable/developers/develop.html#instantiation) on instantiation for more info.

 For example, the following `__init__` shows what **NOT** to do:
 ```python